UPDATE: 7 September 2020

-If you suspect you may have COVID-19, please do not attend campus.
-Call the dedicated hotline on 1800 675 398.
+If you are unwell in any way, do not attend campus.
+If you suspect you may have COVID-19, call the dedicated hotline on 1800 675 398.
 Triple Zero (000) should only be used for emergencies.
 International students will not have to pay for testing or treatment for coronavirus, as this will be covered by their health insurance.

 PLEASE NOTE: For the most up to date information about Deakin operations including campuses, study information and health and wellbeing advice, please read Deakin’s COVID-19 (coronavirus) FAQ’s.

 Advice from the Department of Home Affairs has been updated.
 Please read this information carefully.

 Do I meet the criteria to receive the Fee Waiver Form 1545?